Connections Hint December 5 2025 Today’s Puzzle Clues and Answers

 Be warned: we’re starting to get into spoiler territory.

-Let’s take a look at one word for each group.
+Let’s take a look at one answer for each group.

 Spoiler alert!
 Don’t scroll any further down the page until you’re ready to find out today’s Connections answers.